Skip to content

 1 / 1

-As of March 2021, KLK POMs have achieved 100% traceability to plantations.
-Additional points are awarded as many of the company's mills have Identity Preserved certification.
+The company reports that it has already achieved 100% traceability to the plantation level.
+Additional points are awarded as 15 of the company's mills have Identity Preserved certification and data is externally verified by control union.

 +